eBay/tsv-utils/README.md

 ```
 $ tsv-select -H -f date,time file1.tsv file2.tsv
 ```
-The previous command selected fields by name.
 Fields can also be selected by field number:
 ```
 $ tsv-select -f 4,2,9-11 file1.tsv file2.tsv
 ```

 Fields can be listed more than once, and fields not specified can be selected as a group using `--r|rest`.
 Fields can be dropped using `--e|exclude`.

 The `--H|header` option turns on header processing.
 This enables specifying fields by name.
-When multiple input files are provided, only the header from the first file is retained.
+Only the header from the first file is retained when multiple input files are provided.

 Examples:
 ```